In brief

 Contact us for your first lesson and find out how we can help you with a personalized learning path.

-What is the relationship between mathematics and music?
+Book nowWhat's the relationship between mathematics and music?

-What is the sinusoidal wave equation?
+What is the sine-wave equation?

 Is the Fibonacci sequence really used in music?